pranavsinghpatil/MeshMemory/README.md

-# knitter.app - AI Conversation Manager
+# MeshMemory - AI Conversation Manager

-knitter.app is a comprehensive web application that helps you manage, search, and extract insights from your AI conversations across multiple platforms like ChatGPT, Claude, Gemini, and YouTube.
+MeshMemory is a comprehensive web application that helps you manage, search, and extract insights from your AI conversations across multiple platforms like ChatGPT, Claude, Gemini, and YouTube.

 ## 🚀 Features